DeimosCloud/out-to-lunch/README.md

 3. Copy the .env.example file to .env.
 Fill in the needed values.
   - For the SLACK_* variables, yo'll need a Slack app with an incoming webhook to the channel of your choice set up.
 For testing purposes, you can use the #slack-app-testing chanel.
   - For the SHEETY_* variables, you can create a Google Sheet in the right format by cloning [this one](https://docs.google.com/spreadsheets/d/1cty8Bnyqd2Swgq929xvd8ZB3qKBb77JjJe7XDWcDffE/edit?usp=sharing).
-Then sign up on sheety.co, connect your sheet, enable GET and POST endpoints, and set a bearer token.
+Then sign up on http://sheety.co, connect your sheet, enable GET and POST endpoints, and set a bearer token.

 4. Ensure you have a Google service account with the following roles:
   - Cloud Functions Developer